 Also Worth Knowing

 Well-behaved dogs are welcome at The Nare, in the gardens, and in your room.
 All dogs checking into the hotel are charged and have dinner included from their own Table d’Hôte menu.
 Dogs are welcome to “stretch their legs” in the field behind the car park, on the coastal path or on the beach from October to April.
 During summer dogs are requested to be kept on a lead during the day.

-The Cocktail Bar – The Drawing Room and the Sitting Room are traditionally decorated with lots of sofas and armchairs to relax in, read the papers and even enjoy a quiet snooze.
+The Cocktail Bar, the Drawing Room and the Sitting Room are traditionally decorated with sofas and armchairs for guests to relax in, read the papers and even enjoy a quiet snooze.
 There is a sea-view terrace and plenty of benches around the grounds to soak up the stunning sea views.

 The Dining Room boasts magnificent sea views on three sides and offers traditional five-course Table d’Hôte dining.
 The menu, which changes every evening, is a classic silver service affair with a fabulous hors d’oeuvres trolley, flambés and homemade puddings.

 The Quarterdeck restaurant is open all day for morning coffee, lunch, afternoon tea, and relaxed evening dining.
 The informal atmosphere makes it a good place to meet up with friends and family at any time of the day.
 Children’s early supper is served in The Quarterdeck, since young guests (under sevens) are not expected in the Dining Room in the evenings.
 For families with young children who all wish to dine together, The Quarterdeck restaurant is a popular proposition and is much appreciated as an additional alternative.

 Dress code: Most gentlemen prefer to wear a jacket and tie in the Dining Room and The Quarterdeck.